-Make sure to visit the web-site www.adu.ac.ae under "student services/Math Placement Test" for more information, sample questions, and more resources.
+Make sure to visit the website www.adu.ac.ae under "Study/Admissions/Placement test/Math Placement Test" for more information, sample questions, and more resources.

-According to the three different colleges (CAS, COE, and COB), the chart below is designed to sort all majvors and their needs for the MPT.
+According to the two different colleges (CoHS and COE ), the chart below is designed to sort all majors and their needs for the MPT.